North Coast 500: 29+ Things to Know Before You Go

 14. We’re Roundabout Daft

-We love roundabouts in Scotland.
-Our news towns are jam-packed with them.
 In Glenrothes, if Fife, there are more roundabouts than people.

-Roundabouts are circles we drive around.
-They tend to have three to five options for leaving.
-Always approach the roundabout on the left and signal if you are going left or right round.
+Always approach the roundabout on the left and signal if you are going left or right around.

 15. Bealach na Bà is Not a Sound You Make When You Sneeze